G8MR/PyEncrypter/README.md

 <br>

 ## Installation
-Just type the following code in your terminal to install, or you could copy and paste it as well.
+All you need to do is just type the following code in your terminal to install, or you could copy and paste it as well.
 ```bash
 pip install PyEncrypter
 ```